polaris-slo-cloud/polaris-slo-framework/docs/deployment/README.md

 The SLO controllers are implemented in TypeScript.
 To build and run the cost efficiency SLO controller, which is demonstrated in [this video](https://www.youtube.com/watch?v=33P3YGOmnyI), follow these steps:

-1. Open a terminal in the [ts](https://github.com/SLOCloud/SLOC/tree/master/ts) folder of the SLOC repository.
+1. Open a terminal in the [ts](https://github.com/SLOCloud/SLOC/tree/master/ts) folder of the Polaris repository.
 1. Install the dependencies:
 ```npm install```
 1. Configure the connection to your Prometheus instance in [this file](https://github.com/SLOCloud/SLOC/tree/master/ts/apps/slo/cost-efficiency-slo-controller/src/main.ts).